davidmoten/rxjava-extras-java-8/README.md

     };
 int PORT = 12345;
 long timeoutSeconds = 10;
-Obs2.serverSocket(port, timeoutSeconds, TimeUnit.SECONDS)
+// will use a buffer of 8192 bytes by default Obs2.serverSocket(port, timeoutSeconds, TimeUnit.SECONDS)
     // group by connection id
     .groupBy(cn -> cn.id())